-Complete Withdrawal from the University: Students wishing to completely withdraw from the University must fill out an electronic withdrawal form which is found on the Office of the Registrar's webpage.
+Complete Withdrawal from the University: Students wishing to completely withdraw from the University must fill out an electronic Complete Withdrawal Form which is found on the Office of the Registrar's webpage.
 A student withdraws in good standing if the student is not dismissed for scholarship deficiencies and/or is not on academic probation at the time of withdrawal.